erdnaxe/kraby/docs/install_nanopi_linux.md

 cat "/sys/bus/iio/devices/iio:device1/in_accel_x_raw"
 ```

-Then you can try to stream a gyrometer axis,
+Then you can try to stream a accelerometer axis,

 ```bash
 echo 1 > "/sys/bus/iio/devices/iio:device1/scan_elements/in_accel_x_en"